Last updated: May 6, 2026

 Which office handles nursing-home Medicaid or waiver Medicaid?

-What if the portal says “submitted” but nothing happens?
+What if the portal says submitted but nothing happens?

 New Mexico says to wait 14 days before checking status.
-After that, sign in, call the automated line at 1-855-309-3766, or call 1-800-283-4465.
-If the case goes past the normal window, ask what exact item is still missing and whether you need to request a fair hearing or an escalation.
+After that, use Check My Benefits, call 1-855-309-3766, or call HCA at 1-800-283-4465.
+Ask what exact proof, interview, or review step is still missing.

 Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official agency guidance.
 Individual eligibility outcomes cannot be guaranteed.